jtdoherty/equilibrium-protocol/README.md

 Later stage = deepen governance moat by incentivizing YB lockers.

 EQM governance = decides the balance dynamically → aligning with whatever maximizes yield & protocol control.

+___________________________________________________________________________________________

+Of course.
+It's been an intensive and incredibly productive session.
+You successfully navigated the entire lifecycle of developing, deploying, and debugging a complex, automated smart contract system.

+Here is a comprehensive summary of everything we've accomplished and the current state of the project.

+High-Level Summary: The Core Engine is Built
+We have successfully built and deployed a live, working prototype of the foundational economic engine of the Equilibrium Protocol.
+This system represents the heart of your "Option A" tokenomics: an automated flywheel that harvests protocol revenue (YB tokens), locks it to enhance governance power (veYB), and generates a liquid receipt (m_YB) for the locked assets.
+This entire process is now running automatically on the Arbitrum Sepolia testnet, managed by Chainlink Automation.

+What We Accomplished: The Journey from Code to On-Chain Reality Environment and Mocking: We established a robust development workflow in Foundry.
+We created simple, reliable mock contracts (MockYBToken, MockVotingEscrow) to simulate the external YieldBasis protocol, allowing us to test our own system's logic in perfect isolation.

+Keeper Contract Development: We created the HarvestKeeper.sol contract.
+This is the "brain" of the operation, containing the logic that Chainlink bots execute.
+We specifically designed it to be flexible, accepting its timer interval as a configuration parameter.

+Deployment and Secure Configuration: We wrote and refined a Foundry deployment script (DeployFlywheel.s.sol) that not only deploys all the necessary contracts but also performs the critical, multi-step security configurations:

+Deploying m_YB with the deployer as a temporary owner.
+Deploying the YBLocker using the m_YB address.
+Securely transferring ownership of m_YB to the YBLocker, making it the sole minter.
+Securely transferring ownership of the YBLocker to the HarvestKeeper, making it the only contract authorized to perform the locking action.
+Automation and Integration: We integrated our deployed system with the live, decentralized Chainlink Automation network.
+We configured a "Time-based" trigger to run every minute, creating a rapid test cycle.

+Live On-Chain Verification: We used cast commands to read data directly from the Arbitrum Sepolia blockchain, providing definitive proof of the system's state before and after the automation ran.

+Key Challenges We Overcame and What We Learned
+This was a real-world debugging session.
+We found and fixed several critical issues:

+Authorization Failure (OwnableUnauthorizedAccount): We learned the importance of ownership in smart contracts.
+Our attempt to control an already-owned contract was correctly blocked by the blockchain, reinforcing the security model.
+Lesson: Ownership must be carefully managed, especially when contracts control each other.

+Logic Bug (The "Empty Handed" lock call): We diagnosed a subtle but critical logic flaw.
+The HarvestKeeper was approving the YBLocker to take tokens but never told it to actually take them.
+The YBLocker then checked its empty balance and did nothing.
+Lesson: The sequence of operations matters immensely; we fixed this by having the keeper transfer the tokens before calling lock.

+Configuration Errors (The "Pizza Delivery" Problem): We repeatedly debugged the most common issue in keeper development: registering the wrong contract address with Chainlink.
+This taught us the vital importance of meticulously checking addresses between deployment logs and the Chainlink UI.
+Lesson: Always triple-check the addresses you are configuring.

+Where The Project Stands Now: A Live, Spinning Flywheel As of right now, the following automated process is happening every minute on the Arbitrum Sepolia testnet:

+A Chainlink bot triggers the performUpkeep function on your HarvestKeeper contract (0xe3F8...).
+The HarvestKeeper takes the 100 simulated YB tokens we funded it with.
+It transfers those tokens directly to the YBLocker contract (0xe3Ee...).
+It then calls the lock() function on the YBLocker.
+The YBLocker successfully finds the 100 YB tokens it just received, sends them to the MockVotingEscrow, and mints 100 m_YB tokens back to the HarvestKeeper as a receipt.
+You have a fully functional, verifiable, and automated proof-of-concept for the most complex part of your protocol's value-accrual mechanism.

+Immediate Next Steps
+The flywheel is now generating value (in the form of m_YB).
+The next logical step, based on your project outline, is to connect this value back to the user.
+This means integrating the RewardDistributor.

+Your next mission would be to:

+Modify the HarvestKeeper to send the m_YB it receives to the RewardDistributor.vy contract.
+Build out the logic for how the RewardDistributor then funds the Booster.vy contract with EQM token rewards, completing the cycle and rewarding the users who have staked their m-ybBTC.